 Project Name Applicant Support Rating Comment Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 I would like to start off by saying that this is a very important project for connecting the multi-use paths that this project.
-Creating a more connected trail network not only has the potential to increase the health/well driving.
-Having viable alternatives to driving is important for people who cannot afford a car, people who w and for people who drive (having more people biking = less people on the road = less traffic).
+Creating a more connected trail network not only has the potential to increase the health/weldriving.
+Having viable alternatives to driving is important for people who cannot afford a car, people who wand for people who drive (having more people biking = less people on the road = less traffic).
 I would like the important to people who bike and walk these trails that they are connected with a network of trails, and the high-traffic intersections.
 We feel much safer when we can go on a bike ride without needing to have a rou arterial roads and high speed motor traffic, and having an interconnected multi use path network is a big s and south ends of this proposed crossing bridge.
-It is very important that the north end of this bridge connect Hills Drive.
-Not having these segments connected will mean bikers/walkers will feel less safe navigating the exposed to car traffic which could lead to unsafe conditions.
+It is very important that the north end of this bridge conterving the species to car traffic which could lead to unsafe conditions.
 As for the south end of the bridge, again, gett minimal car exposure is very important.
 Whether it is a part of this project or another project in the future, bridge to the southbound portion of the Waterhouse trail or Westside trail.
 If the bridge is not a part of an ir and more people will see nobody using it and ask why the city spent all this money on building a bridge that connected with the waterhouse/westside trail is have a section of the trail on greenbrier pkwy or on walker that whatever decision is made, having bike lanes separated from traffic and having intersections that are feel safe on these multi-use paths.
-You should be able to feel good about letting your kid ride on these path that whatever decision is made, having bike lanes separated from traffic and having intersections that are feel safe on these multi-use paths.
-You should be able to feel good about letting your kid ride on these path Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 I love another safe way to bike across Hwy 26 especially since the Rock Creek Trail underpass is frequentl Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 It will connect communities.
+You should be able to feel good about letting your kid ride on these path for the separated from traffic and having intersections that are feel safe on these multi-use paths.
+You should be able to feel good about letting your kid ride on these path feel safe on these multi-use paths.
+Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 I love another safe way to bike across Hwy 26 especially since the Rock Creek Trail underpass is frequently Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 It will connect communities.
 Is super important.
 Will encourage walking and biking; and less car driving.
 Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 Very needed.
 Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 Great idea Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 Fantastic!
 This is the type of project the region needs more of!
 Westside Trail Pedestrian and Bicycle Bridge Over Highway 26 Tualatin Hills Parks and Recreation District 5 Many of our local youth, especially Sunset HS students who participate in running sports, have to cross th those who commute by bicycle.
 A pedestrian bridge would decrease their risk.
 (Side note: I'd love to see a dangerous overpass for pedestrians and many students have to cross it on their way to school).